 Egypt & Jordan Highlights

 Egypt and Jordan are two of our favourite countries in the Middle East.
 Everyone has heard of the treasures of the Pharaohs but equally impressive are the Nabatean ruins at Petra in Jordan and the Roman ruins of Jerash.
-This isn’t a place for a dry introduction to history, instead you will fire the children’s imaginations with donkey rides to the Valley of the Kings, horse-drawn carts through the narrow siq en route to Petra, overnight in the vast desert at Wadi Rum and a float in the buoyant waters of the Dead Sea.
+This isn’t a place for a dry introduction to history, instead you will fire the children’s imaginations with visits to dusty tombs in the Valley of the Kings, horse-drawn carts through the narrow siq en route to Petra, overnight in the vast desert at Wadi Rum and a float in the buoyant waters of the Dead Sea.
 This is a real adventure that will thrill children of all ages.

 Sunset ride around the Pyramids